-When filing a Workers' Compensation claim, you may hear the term “impairment ratings.”
-Medical professionals give impairment ratings to patients in order to determine the severity of one’s impairment, which will determine the amount of compensation he or she will receive.
-Here is an overview of the impairment ratings process.
+When filing a workers' compensation claim, you may hear the term “impairment rating.”
+Medical professionals give impairment ratings to injured workers to assess the severity of one’s impairment, which will determine the amount of compensation the worker will receive.
+Here is an overview of the impairment ratings process:

-In terms of the Workers' Compensation process, an impairment is classified as an inability of the patient to (1) use his or her bones, muscles, joints, limbs, ligaments and tendons as well as he or she did prior to the injury or (2) control his or her spinal cord, brain and peripheral nerves as well as he or she did prior to the injury.
-The doctor will assess the patient through various medical tests and procedures to determine how much ability has been lost.
+In terms of the workers' compensation process, an impairment is classified as an inability of the patient to (1) use his or her bones, muscles, joints, limbs, ligaments and tendons as well as he or she did prior to the injury or (2) control his or her spinal cord, brain and peripheral nerves as well as he or she did prior to the injury.
+The doctor will assess the patient through various medical tests and procedures to determine the level of ability lost.

 How Impairment Ratings are Determined